shubhamshakya31/Pizza-Sales-Analysis-Using-SQL/README.md

    - Identifies the pizza with the highest price in the dataset.

 4. **Most Common Pizza Size Ordered**
-   - Finds the most frequently ordered pizza size.
+   - Finds the most frequently ordered pizza size

 5. **Top 5 Most Ordered Pizza Types**
    - Lists the top 5 pizza types along with their quantities, based on the number of orders.